-The BALANCE study is a 24-month, randomized, double blind, active control study of PRX-102 in Fabry patients with impaired renal function.
-We have completed enrollment of 78 patients in the trial, which is designed to evaluate the safety and efficacy of PRX-102 compared to agalsidase beta (Fabrazyme) on renal function in Fabry patients with progressing kidney disease previously treated with Fabrazyme infused once every two weeks.
-Patients previously treated with Fabrazyme for approximately one year and on a stable dose for at least six months were screened and then randomized on a 2:1 ratio to 1 mg/kg of PRX-102 or 1 mg/kg of Fabrazyme.
-Randomization is being stratified by urinary protein to creatinine ratio (UPCR) of < or \ge 1 g/g by spot urine sample.
+The pivotal BALANCE study is a 24-month, randomized, double blind, active control study of PRX-102 in adult Fabry patients with deteriorating renal function that was designed to evaluate the safety and efficacy of 1 mg/kg of PRX-102 administered every two weeks compared to agalsidase beta (Fabrazyme).
+The study has been completed and topline results from the final analysis are now available.
+A total of 78 patients who were previously treated with agalsidase beta for at least one year with an estimated glomerular filtration rate (eGFR) slope at screening worse than -2 mL/min/1.73 m2/year were enrolled in the study.
+Patients were randomized on a 2:1 ratio for switching to PRX-102 or continuing on agalsidase beta.
+A total of 77 patients were treated; 52 with PRX-102 and 25 with agalsidase beta.
+The last patient in the study received the final dose in October 2021.
 The study was designed such that no more than 50% of the patients enrolled in the study would be female.
 Approximately 40% of the enrolled patients were female.

-The primary endpoint of the BALANCE study is the comparison in the annualized rate of decline of eGFR slope between Fabrazyme and PRX-102. eGFR is considered a reliable and accepted test to measure the level of kidney function and stage of kidney disease.
-Additional parameters being evaluated include: cardiac assessment, Lyso-Gb3 (a biomarker for monitoring Fabry patients during therapy), pain, quality of life, immunogenicity, Fabry clinical events and pharmacokinetic and other parameters.
-The study also evaluates the safety and tolerability of PRX-102.
+The primary endpoint of the BALANCE study is the comparison in the annualized rate of decline of estimated Glomerular Filtration Rate, or eGFR, slope between agalsidase beta and PRX-102. eGFR is considered a reliable and accepted test to measure kidney function and stage of kidney disease.
+Additional parameters being evaluated include: cardiac assessment, Lyso-Gb3 (a biomarker for monitoring Fabry patients during therapy), pain, quality of life, immunogenicity, Fabry Clinical Events, pharmacokinetics and other parameters.